How Long Can I Leave My Dog Alone?What experts say

 Low-Energy Breeds4–6 hoursMore likely to nap, but still need company

-Anxious or Sick DogsShort times onlyNeeds supervision, meds, or special care
+Anxious or Sick DogsShort times onlyNeeds supervision, meds, or special

 Think about yourself for a moment—having to hold your bladder for eight hours straight.
 Unpleasant, right?
 Your dog feels the same way.